jbell303/esp8266-adds-station/user-guide.md

 * If the sign is powered on and successully connects to WiFi, it will grab the weather for KNFL from ADDS and turn the lights on automatically.

 ### Connecting to WiFi using AutoConnect
-Follow [this guide](https://hieromon.github.io/AutoConnect/gettingstarted.html) starting at the `Run at first` step.
-Skip the first section about loading a sketch.
+Follow [this guide](https://hieromon.github.io/AutoConnect/gettingstarted.html#run-at-first) to connect the board to a new access point using your phone.

 ### Weather Update Cylce
 * The ESP8266 grabs the current METAR once per minute.